UK watchdog to publish internal Libor probe soon

 The committee has been pressing the FSA to give greater encouragement to whistleblowers from banks to report wrongdoing.

-“We are currently preparing a note on incentivizing whistle blowing without moral hazard,” the FSA said in its submission.
-FSA head of enforcement Tracey McDermott has already told parliament that she does not favor paying whistleblowers.
+“We are currently preparing a note on incentivising whistleblowing without moral hazard,” the FSA said in its submission.
+FSA head of enforcement Tracey McDermott has already told parliament she does not favour paying whistleblowers.

 The FSA will be scrapped at the end of March and its powers divided between the Bank of England and a new standalone Financial Conduct Authority as part of a post-crisis shake-up.